MissyStiner/hangover-helper/README.md

 SO THAT I can be on the mend for another night of fun!

 ## Acceptance Criteria
-GIVEN a single-page application that accepts user input WHEN I go to the menu
+GIVEN a single-page application that accepts user input<br>
+WHEN I go to the orders page<br>
-THEN I am able to select a delicious combo
+THEN I am able to select a delicious combo<br>
-WHEN I select my combo
+WHEN I select my combo<br>
-THEN I need to enter my contact information
+THEN I need to enter my contact information<br>
-WHEN I enter my contact information in the provided fields THEN I need to enter my secure payment information WHEN I enter my payment information
+WHEN I enter my contact information in the provided fields<br>
+THEN I need to enter my secure payment information<br>
+WHEN I enter my payment information<br>
 THEN my order is ready to be submitted to be ordered

 ## Contributions